Purpose || Conductor ||

 III.
 FISCAL YEAR AND CORPORATE STATUS

-The Fiscal Year of the McDonough Choral Society will be July 1 to June 30.
+The Fiscal Year of the Society shall be July 1 to June 30.
+The

 IV.
 CONCERT SEASON